bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
-        text: 'The ruling found that the First Nation must prove its assertion of rights and title prior to any consideration of negative effects arising from international treaty agreements.
-The finding presents an irony since the Supreme Court of Canada encourages “an expansive view of section 35 and the promise of a balanced relationship between the Crown and Indigenous peoples” (Justice Canada 2017), meaning the Crown must act honourably and participate in processes of negotiation with Indigenous peoples ('
+        text: 'The decision found that a First Nation must prove its assertion of rights and title prior to any consideration of negative effects arising from international treaty agreements.
+This poses a paradox since the Supreme Court of Canada encourages “an expansive view of section 35 and the promise of a balanced relationship between the Crown and Indigenous peoples” (Justice Canada 2017), meaning the Crown must act honourably and participate in processes of negotiation with Indigenous peoples ('
       -
         type: text
         marks: